 Check Use Separate Graph to create a new graph sheet for the probe.
-You may also supply a graph name, in which case other probes using the same name will be directed to the same graph.
-The graph name may also be used to force curves to the same graph when the default action would be to create a new graph.
-This will happen for example for a new analysis type.
-The results from a Transient analysis, would usually be placed on a different graph sheet to the results from an AC analysis.
+You may also supply a graph name, in which case other probes using the same name will be and the of the appearance graph sheet.

 Specifying this option with a name will override this.